alexeyche/dnn/README.md

 * libprotobuf-dev
 * r-base (for plots and analytics)

-To use R API and R scripts you need to install these r packages:
+To use R API and R scripts you need to install these R packages:
 * Rcpp
 * zoo
 * lattice